artsy/eigen/docs/preferred_practices.md

 │   ├── Button.stories.tsx
 ```

+`Note:` Updating capitalisation on folders can cause issues in git and locally so please refrain from renaming existing folders until we come up with a strategy about this.
+(TODO)

 ### Use Relay for Network Requests

 Data should be loaded from [Metaphysics](https://github.com/artsy/metaphysics), Artsy's GraphQL server.
 Requests to Metaphysics should be made through [Relay](https://relay.dev).